Poshter Girl

-Poshter Girl is a 2016 Indian Marathi-language drama film directed by Sameer Patil.
-Scripted by Hemant Dhome, the film was produced by Chalo Film Banaye and Viacom18 Motion Pictures, and stars Sonalee Kulkarni, Jitendra Joshi, Hrishikesh Joshi, Aniket Vishwasrao, Hemant Dhome, Siddharth Menon, Sandeep Pathak, Akshay Tanksale, Anand Ingale and Vaibhav Mangale.
-The film was released on 12 February 2016.
+Poshter Girl is a 2016 Indian Marathi-language drama film directed by Sameer Patil and written by Hemant Dhome, the film was produced by Chalo Film Banaye and Viacom18 Motion Pictures, it stars Sonalee Kulkarni, Jitendra Joshi, Hrishikesh Joshi, Aniket Vishwasrao, Hemant Dhome, Siddharth Menon, Sandeep Pathak, Akshay Tanksale, Anand Ingale and Vaibhav Mangale.
+The film was theatrically released on 12 February 2016.

 Plot

 Poshter Girl takes the viewer on a mad roller coaster ride of a quaint, little village in Maharashtra - Paragao-Tekawde.
 There are no girls left in the village.
 When the question of boys' marriage arises, a beautiful and intelligent girl enters the scenario and changes everything.
 This is the story of the girl Rupali and her chosen five candidates who would do anything to win her heart.